DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 To start an IFD project, preparation ensures productive flow regardless of chosen mode.
 The **pre-development checklist** includes having a clear project vision and problem definition, identifying target users and core features for the MVP (v0.1), and preparing the development environment.
 A simple FastAPI backend should be running with at least skeleton endpoints for core functionality (since the frontend will call real APIs from the outset).

 **For Vibe Coding Mode:**

-- Set up AI with direct access to development environment
-- Prime the AI with project context and constraints
-- Ensure real backend/APIs are accessible
-- Focus on describing desired outcomes, not implementation
+When operating in vibe coding mode, you'll need to set up the AI with direct access to your development environment, allowing it to create and modify code directly based on your natural language descriptions.
+Prime the AI with comprehensive project context and constraints at the start of each session, including your project goals, technical requirements, and any specific patterns to follow.
+Ensure that your real backend services and APIs are running and accessible, as the AI will be generating code that calls these endpoints from the outset.
+Most importantly, focus your communication on describing the desired outcomes and user experience rather than implementation details – let the AI handle the technical translation while you concentrate on what the application should do and how it should feel to users.

 **For Air-Gapped Mode:**

-- Prepare development environment (IDE, version control)
-- Set up separate AI interface (ChatGPT, Claude, etc.)
-- Create structured prompts with clear technical requirements
-- Establish workflow for reviewing and integrating AI suggestions
+In air-gapped mode, begin by preparing your development environment with your preferred IDE and version control system, ensuring you have a comfortable workspace for reviewing and integrating code.
+Set up a separate AI interface such as ChatGPT or Claude in a browser or dedicated application, maintaining deliberate separation between the AI and your codebase.
+Develop a practice of creating structured prompts that include clear technical requirements, context, constraints, and success criteria – treating prompt writing as a form of technical specification that will yield better AI outputs.
+Establish a consistent workflow for reviewing AI suggestions, integrating selected code into your project, testing immediately, and iterating based on results, ensuring you maintain full control and understanding of every piece of code that enters your codebase.

 Both modes require "priming" the LLM with project context – this might mean providing a summary of the project's goal and any relevant technical constraints at the start of the LLM session.
 For example, the developer might feed the LLM a brief like: *"I'm building a single-page text analysis app.
 Constraints: pure JavaScript (ES6), custom Web Components only, FastAPI backend at /api, no external libraries."* This context setting is crucial for effective AI assistance.